Durjoy001/Data-Structure-and-Algorithms/Graph/mycodeschool/README.md

 possible number of edges.(too many edges)

-* A graph is called sparse if the number of edges is really less typically close to a number of vertices and not more than that.(too less edge)
+* A graph is called sparse if the number of edges is really less typically close to a number of vertices and not more than that.(too few edge)

 * A path in a graph is a sequence of vertices where each adjacent pair in the sequence is connected by an edge.